If you ask a chef “how do you know when sausages are ready?” you’ll most likely receive a sarcastic response of “when they’re done”.

 Here’s how to properly take the sausages’ temperature:

-- First make sure your thermometer is properly calibrated.
+- First, make sure your thermometer is properly calibrated.
 To do that, fill a glass with ice and then fill it with water.
 Wait 5 minutes and then take the temperature with your thermometer.
-If it reads 32°F/0°C, then you know your thermometor is properly calibrated.
+If it reads 32°F/0°C, then you know your thermometer is properly calibrated.

-- Once you think your sausages are almost ready, insert the temperature probe into the most middle part of sausage horizontally.
+- Once you think your sausages are almost ready, insert the temperature probe into the middle part of the sausage horizontally.
 Once they reach 155°F/68°C they’re ready.

 - Let the sausages rest for 5 minutes before eating.